THE MAGAZINE FOR WORKING PARENTS

 A BIT ABOUT ME

-Supporting employers with the latest information on attracting, engaging and retaining their working parent talent.
-Delivering a dedicated flexible employer directory, career board, along with in-house returner programmes, workshops, and line manager and employee intranet handbooks.
+MMB Magazine supports employers with the latest information on attracting and engaging with their working parents, we also offer full maternity & paternity returner programmes.
+Delivering a dedicated flexible employer directory, career board, along with in-house maternity & paternity returner programmes, workshops, line manager and employee intranet handbooks.

 Meet like-minded mid to senior-level professional women over a two-hour lunch in a private dining room, every quarter.